goblint/analyzer/docs/sas21-artifact-description.md

 ### Step by Step Instructions
 TODO: update for Docker container running and paths

 1. Modify or add thread-modular analyses in `./src/analyses/basePriv.ml`.
+(In case of adding also add to case distinction in `priv_module`)
 2. Run `make`.
 3. Observe updated behavior, either:
     * Re-run the benchmarking as described above under Validation.